SaketBhatnagar/honofly/README.md

 Because the code stays framework-agnostic, you can drop into Workers now and later slide to Express/Fastify with minimal churn.
 Want to help?
 Open an issue or PR.

-## Join the Community

-We hang out on Discord—come say hi, ask questions, or share what you're building: https://discord.gg/5WdHqmReAx
-- If Honofly helps you ship faster, please star the repo so more folks discover it.